Frequently Asked Questions

 What’s the difference between individual and synchronized control?

-): Each toggle button controls only its specific output - Synchronized (
+• Individual (output-sync: false): Each toggle button controls only its specific output

-How do I sync output toggles in multioutput scenarios by default?
+How do I sync output toggles in multi-output scenarios?

 toggle: